 Expect friends to cancel plans at the last minute for family affairs – family takes precedence in Taiwanese society, and this isn't considered rude.
 Unreliable RSVPs and uninvited guests, even when reservations are involved, are also common.

 Local friends may also not directly tell an expat when they are upset with them.
-It can be difficult for foreigners to discern indirect cues from locals, especially when saying “no” is involved.
+It can be difficult for foreigners to discern indirect cues from locals, especially as locals will avoid saying "no" outright.

 Gender in Taiwan